ajrcarey/pdfium-render/README.md

 `Sync` traits for the `Pdfium` struct that allow it to be shared across threads safely, and adds implementations of the `std::fmt::Display` and `std::error::Error` traits to the `PdfiumError` enum so that it can be used by error handling libraries such as `anyhow`.

-Version 0.7.25 adds the `PdfPageAnnotation::objects()` function, allowing inspection of all page objects attached to an annotation, and the `PdfPageInkAnnotation::objects_mut()` and `PdfPageStampAnnotation::objects_mut()` functions, allowing adding page objects to, and removing page objects from, ink and stamp annotations.

-Version 0.7.24 adds bindings to Pdfium functions related to individual segments of a Path page object, and adds the `PdfPagePathObjectSegments` and `PdfFontGlyphs` collections to the high-level interface, along with functions for retrieving path segments for individual font glyphs and page path objects.

 ## Binding to Pdfium